-A popular flooring option amongst body builders and power lifters is horse stall mats.
+A popular type of gym flooring amongst body builders and power lifters is horse stall mats.
 They are designed to protect the joints of horse weighing a thousand pounds or more, so what are a few dropped weights?

 On the plus side, these are affordable, and readily available locally, which eliminates shipping costs.
-Since rubber is heavy, shipping can add a substantial cost to what is otherwise an affordable flooring material.
+Since rubber is heavy, shipping can add a substantial cost to what is otherwise an affordable gym flooring material.

 On the down side though, horse stall mats are designed for horses.
 Horses who aren't too particular about odor.
 Stall mats can have a strong odor, somewhat akin to rotten eggs or asphalt.
 Some people have success with washing the mats, or airing them out in sunny locations, but there is no sure fire way to make the odor go away.

 Stall mats are also heavy (commonly around 100 pounds each) and can be cumbersome to move, especially down narrow basement stairways.

 Stall mats can also vary widely in thickness.
 It can be hard to find two mats that are exactly the same, even after digging through a whole stack of mats at the farm supply store.
 The uneven appearance of seams can be unattractive.
 Thinner mats may not protect the floor or your weights completely from drops during olympic lifts, so many powerlifters and bodybuilders also use plywood underlayments in addition to stall mats.

 While rubber is durable, it doesn't add much cushion for aerobic activities like zumba, cardio activities, tumbling, grappling or floor exercises.
 The one exception is plyometric rolled rubber which can be a good, affordable option, offering enough cushion for a safe cardio workout, whether it is HIIT, P90X, Tae Bo or ''Sweatin' to the Oldies.''

-This highly shock absorbent material is available in 4 foot wide rolls starting at lengths of 25 feet.
+This highly shock absorbent gym flooring material is available in 4 foot wide rolls starting at lengths of 25 feet.
 3/8 inch, 1/2-inch, and 8 mm are standard thicknesses.
 While less dense than standard rubber, plyometric rubber still comes with a 5 year guarantee.

 Foam Gym Flooring Material for Home and Cardio Gyms